 Anthony Fesmire and I won a special prize one night for performing one of our songs.
 Anthony, while he was at Berklee eventually arranged one of the other songs called “Encore,” which he turned into a regal, almost ROYAL theme.
 I loved that arrangement and have it on cd somewhere.

-In June of 1992, I moved down to Los Angeles to pursue a Music Business career.
+In June of 1992, I moved down to Los Angeles to pursue a Music Business Administration Certificate and get the Industry Experience I desperately needed.
 I attended Trebas Institute of Recording Arts in the Penthouse floor of 6464 Sunset Blvd, and it was quite an adventure!
 Ex-Arista Records A&R Executive Ritch Esra (now Owner of Music Business Registry) taught me so much about the business and he was definitely one of the main people I looked up to when I was there.
 Other teachers like music veteran Steve Shore and especially the Songwriting/Music Publishing Guru John Braheny had taken me under their wings.

 During my Second Term, I got an internship with Sony Music in the Epic Records Media Relations Dept under Director Julie Farman.
 Epic’s top artist at the time was Michael Jackson, but a new band that my friend Eileen Chauvet had told me just hit and that band?
 Pearl Jam!
 There would be a new band on the Epic label named Rage Against The Machine – and THOSE guys were so powerful and so great.
 Ann Glenn (who has since gone on to a great industry career) and I worked hard on that media campaign for Rage’s debut cd where we blasted out those press packs to everyone in the business.